tieubao/notes/source/_posts/2013-12-03-a-mapbox-plugin-for-octopress.markdown

 [**octopress-mapbox**](https://github.com/tieubao/octopress-mapbox)

-I'm building a octopress blog for my friend and need a map for markup purposes.
+I'm building an octopress blog for my friend and need a map for markup purposes.
 I found `octolayer` working but `Open Street Maps` interface is too urly.
-After an hour searching, i meet [Mapbox](https://www.mapbox.com/) which is a map-as-a-service, beautiful design for publishing.
+After an hour searching, I meet [Mapbox](https://www.mapbox.com/) which is a map-as-a-service, beautiful design for publishing.

 {% img /images/blog/2013-12-03-mapbox.png %}

 With some free time, I make a [**octopress-mapbox**](https://github.com/tieubao/octopress-mapbox) and place it on Github.
 You can install it like other octopress plugins and easy to integrate with Mapbox by following these steps.

-* Create an Mapbox account, configure your map and get map id.
+* Create a Mapbox account, configure your map and get map-id.

 {% img /images/blog/2013-12-03-mapid.png %}